Sakthe-Balan/DiscoveryDino/Kafka/kafka_installation.md

 ## Step 9: Start Consumer

 - Keep the consumer running on the same VM if desired.
-- The consumer code is provided .The ENV file has to be  configured.
+- The consumer code is provided .The ENV file has to be configured(Necessary template has been given).

+Make sure all the above steps are followed and the broker and the zookeper are running Also dont miss to change the server.properties file as said

 This README provides a basic setup guide for installing and configuring Apache Kafka.
 Adjustments may be necessary based on specific requirements and configurations.
 Make sure to replace `<public_IP>` with the actual public IP of your VM.